-I collaborated with two researchers on a Deep Dive on Instagram to understand how people use the app as a tool to represent themselves, create content, and engage with others.
+I collaborated with two researchers to implement a convergent parallel mixed-methods study design for a Deep Dive on Instagram.
+We wanted to understand how people use the app as a tool to represent themselves, create content, and engage with others.
 We did this as a source of analogous inspiration for the Communications organization at Google, which develops technology to support people’s communication needs.
-I designed questionnaires for and analyzed data from the experience sampling and diary study parts of the competitive analysis.
+I designed questionnaires for and analyzed data from the experience sampling and diary study parts of the competitive analysis using dscout.

 We conducted a diary study and series of interviews to capture people’s experiences and understand their motivations for using Instagram.